Intro to Compassionate Listening: Healing Our World from the Inside Out with Sharon Gubbay Helfer

 After registration and payment, you will receive a registration confirmation and welcome email.
-Please add us (firstname.lastname@example.org) to your contact list to ensure that you receive all course access information!
+Please add us (email@example.com) to your safe senders list to ensure that you receive all course access information.

-We are excited to meet you in the circle!
+Looking forward to meeting you in the circle!

 Sharon Gubbay Helfer, Ph.D. | Montreal, Quebec

 Throughout a richly varied career as oral historian, video-biographer and researcher, Dr. Sharon Gubbay Helfer has continued to do the work she loves.
 Though the details have changed from one project to another, the passions that propel her remain: First, a love of her fellow humans and a fierce desire to understand them, to understand us: what we are all made of and what drives us as we find our way across the landscape of history and heritage we are born into.
 Second, a fascination with why we continually set ourselves up against each other despite the clear fact of our shared humanity.
 One ongoing engagement is her facilitation of Compassionate Listening workshops and practice groups, now including remote sessions and Compassion Circles.
 Visit her website here for more info.
 Dr. Gubbay Helfer also continues to work on an oral history project together with colleagues at Montreal’s Concordia University and the Université de Montréal, funded by the Canadian government and entitled "Rabbis and Imams in 21st century Montreal."
 Although she is still based in Montreal, as of March 2020 and for two years, she is located in San Antonio, Texas.